pandallel/quilt/memory-bank/activeContext.md

 1. Implement message passing from DiscoveryActor to CuttingActor:

-   - Connect DiscoveryActor to the message channel system
+   - Define proper message types for actor communication
-   - Add message serialization and sending logic
+   - Add message handling in the CuttingActor
-   - Handle backpressure and error cases
+   - Update the orchestrator to manage both actors

 2. Begin CuttingActor implementation:
    - Create basic structure with message handling